 It was a positive, affirming moment after my struggles trying to promote the book since it was published.

-I am perhaps the only author whose publisher (one of the top five, no less) completely overlooked my novel for any kind of publicity.
-The book promoters whom I hired for a blog tour were not very effective.
+I am perhaps the only writer whose publisher (one of the top five, no less) completely overlooked my first novel for any kind of publicity.
+I ran a few Goodreads giveaways and hired a book marketing service with mixed results.
 A few of the reviewers to whom I sent copies came out with balanced reviews: some were very positive and others reasonably critical.
-One shoddy review was embellished with details that were nowhere in the book, while yet others accepted the book but never showed up with their reviews.
-Likewise, some of the book bloggers whom I had approached agreed to review the book in return for a copy and then disappeared silently into cyberspace.
+Some reviewers understood the essence of the novel, some wrote lucidly about what they liked and what they did not, and two or three were of pathetically low quality – one review was more about the bookmark that Amazon sent with the book rather than the novel itself and another shoddy review was embellished with details that were nowhere in the book.
+Yet others accepted the book but never showed up with their reviews.
+Likewise, some of the book bloggers whom I had approached agreed to review the book in return for a copy and then disappeared silently into the depths of cyberspace, never to resurface.

 Click Here to Buy The Reengineers